 I’ve gone into exhaustive detail regarding the weak year that the DC Public Charter School Board has been having regarding its decisions, exemplified by the back and forth over whether one of its highest performing schools, DC Prep PCS, should be permitted to replicate.
 But last night the body took important steps toward rectifying its missteps and setting its course on solid footing.

 The opportunity for a correction presented itself in the form of a pair of 10 year reviews.
-Both Excel PCS and Achievement Prep PCS were on the agenda.
-Both schools were represented by attorney Stephen Marcus which is a clear signal that things for the charters are not about to go well.
+Both Excel Academy PCS and Achievement Prep PCS were on the agenda.
+Each school was represented by attorney Stephen Marcus which is a clear signal that things for the charters are not about to go well.
 Up first was Excel.

 The school had committed to an average score over the last five years on the PCSB’s Performance Management Framework of 45 percent.
 The actual number the school recorded was 41.4 percent which is not far off.
 However, for the most recent year, the 2016-to-2017 term, it scored 36.7 percent, the lowest result since its opening in 2008.
 The all-girls charter teaching 643 students in Ward 8 has been plagued with instability in its leadership team.
 I can remember almost exactly three years ago showing up at a PCSB monthly meeting and being surprised that Excel was on the agenda to discuss enrolling students who were not D.C. residents without charging them tuition and management staff changes.
 The school was even investigated by The Office of the State Superintendent of Education over the tuition issue.
 It appears that management at the facility has been a problem ever since.